Gettie1/Gettie1/README.md

-## Hi👋 I'm Gettie,
+## Hi👋 I'm Gettie1,
 A full stack software developer passionate about technology especially web & android app development and also machine learning.Let's build something amazing together!

-- 🌱 I’m currently learning python,both front and backend web development and web hosting
+- 🌱 I’m currently learning python,front and backend web development and web hosting
 - 👯 I’m looking to collaborate on any tech project.
 - 🤔 I’m looking for help with web hosting.
-- 💬 Ask me about javascript,c,c#,MySQL,Git and typescript!
+- 💬 Ask me about javascript,typscript,c,c#,MySQL,Git and typescript!
-- 📫 How to reach me: WhatsApp 0728177993 email:chetoog677@gmail.com LinkedIn:www.linkedin.com/in/getrude-cheptoo-8859952b0?
+- 📫 How to reach me: WhatsApp 0728177993 email:cheptoog677@gmail.com LinkedIn:www.linkedin.com/in/getrude-cheptoo-8859952b0?
 - 😄 Pronouns:Her/She
 - ⚡ Fun fact:Did you know google was originally called"Backrub" Imagine saying,"Let me Backrub that for you!" instead of "Let me google it!"